ausdigital/ausdigital.github.io/index.md

 ## How to Participate

 There are several levels of participation that you can choose from.
 Pick any or all of the following:

 * **Keep Informed**.
-[Subscribe](http://eepurl.com/ctZ6hf) to the regualr Ausdigital standards newsletter.
+[Subscribe](http://eepurl.com/ctZ6hf) to the regular Ausdigital newsletter.
 We'll update you about the latest developments and opportunities at most once per week and you can un-subscribe anytime.
-* **Join the conversation**,  [Join](http://chat.ausdigital.org/) the Ausdigital slack team and subscribe to as many channels as you wish (there's one for each spec and a general channel).
+* **Join the conversation**,  [Join](http://chat.ausdigital.org/) the Ausdigital Slack team and subscribe to as many channels as you wish (there's one for each spec and a general channel).
 You can join the conversation, make suggestions, or ask questions and get help.
 * **Help with development**.
 [Github](https://github.com/ausdigital) is our main tool for development of the Ausdigital specifications and reference implementations.
-It's all in the open.
+It's all in the open and all open source.
 Raise issues or clone the repositories and make your contributions to either spec or code by making pull requests.